 Keep in mind that the application process of Norway is lengthy.
 It takes around 2-3 months to get a reply.
 Either positive or negative.
 If you are thinking to quit your job already, do it after you get a positive response from the University.
 Normally, they will send you a copy of Acceptance Letter via email in early March.
 Luckily, I got mine in mid-February.
 It solely depends on the University to University.

 Do not instantly accept the offer in panic.
 Wait for other universities’ replies as well.
 You’ll have enough time to pick the right course and University for you.
 Have some patience.
 Some Universities have a deadline to take-it-or-leave-it option.
 Either way, it’s your call.

 If you have been offered education permit by the University, Congratulations to you !!
 So what to do next?
 Prepare the following documents now.
 The consultancy charges you Rs (70,000- 80,000) just by telling you to do these things.
 No kidding !!
 And I will guide you for free.

 You can quit your job now they won’t offer you a leave every week.

 Start preparing the following documents.
 These are the documents you need during the VISA processing at VFS global.

-- Original copy of Bachelors degree certificate and the copy of attested documents.
+Original copy of Bachelors degree certificate and the copy of attested documents.
 Take original certificate and transcript with you.
-You have the attested as well right?
+You already have the attested as well right?
 Take them with you too.

 After preparing No Objection Letter, you must document your financial situation when applying; to verify that you have the financial resources to live in Norway during the study period.
 In my case, I had to deposit NOK 103,950 in a specified Norwegian bank account.
 The deposit amount changes every year.
 This will be required for a residence permit and visa.
 Don’t worry, the money will be returned when your Norwegian ID-number is registered.